Select Page

 Initially, they’ll begin with learning how to match written letters to letter sounds.
 When shown letters of the alphabet, they may be able to pronounce the correct phonetic sound for each letter.
 For example, if they see the letter “b,” they may say “buh” for the /b/ sound.

-As they transition into writing, this phonetic learning will reflect in their sentences.
+As they transition into writing, this phonetic learning will show up in their sentences.
 They may even ignore vowels since they aren’t as phonetically predictable as consonant sounds.
 For example, they may write “i lv u” when writing out a card to family or friends.

 This is nothing to worry about.
 In fact, it’s amazing progress!
 It shows that your child has a solid grasp of their phonetic letter sounds and understands how to use them in written language.

-Irregular words — words that don’t sound the same way they’re spelled — may trip them up at this stage, but they’ll master those in time!
+Irregular words—words that don’t sound like they’re spelled—may trip them up at this stage, but they’ll master those in time!

 For now, praise your child for their progress.
 We know they’re doing a great job and will tackle those pesky silent e’s and -nd blends soon.